jchiare/rasa-resume-bot/README.md

 # Rosemary; the resume explainer bot

 Bot which explains the details of a (currently my) resume.
-Mainly created to learn about [rasa](https://rasa.com), chatbots, and very basic NLP (intents, entities, tokenizer etc)
+Mainly created to learn about [rasa 2.x](https://rasa.com), chatbots, and very basic NLP (intents, entities, tokenizer etc)

 ## Installation